xpertdreamer/emtor/docs/README.md

-Would provide some documentation later [01.08.2026]
+> Not fully implemented.
+Documentation is sucks

 # emtor
-> Recreational project which have the goal - write an emulator of fictional architecture in Rust
+> Recreational project which have the goal to write an emulator of fictional architecture in Rust

 ## OPCODES